M Street Trunk Rehabilitation Project

 Cure-in-place piping (CIPP)

-Cure-in-place piping (also known as “cured-in-place pipe lining” and abbreviated CIPP) is an efficient method for repairing sewers that require little to no digging and therefore reduces impacts to neighbors.
-CIPP involves inserting new, flexible lining into the existing sewer pipe, inflating the lining to the size of the inside of the existing pipe, and then hardening it using heat or ultraviolet (UV) light to stay in place.
+Cure-in-place piping (also known as “cured-in-place pipe lining” and abbreviated CIPP) is an efficient way to repair sewers.
+It requires no digging, reducing any impacts on neighbors and commuters.
+CIPP involves inserting new, flexible lining into the sewer pipe.
+The liner is then inflated to match the existing pipe size.
+Once inflated, the liner is hardened with heat or ultraviolet (UV) light to set it in place.
 The lining then forms a smooth, water-tight seal on the inside of the existing pipe.
 CIPP will be used for Zones 30 and 36.

 Spiral-wound lining

-Spiral-wound pipe lining is an efficient method for sewer repair that requires little to no digging and can sometimes be done while water is still flowing through the sewer.
+Spiral-wound pipe lining is an efficient way to repair sewers.
+It requires no digging and can sometimes be done while water is still flowing through the sewer.
 This method uses a flexible material that can be wound in a spiral around the inside of an existing sewer pipe.
 Imagine wrapping a ribbon around your finger, overlapping it just enough as you wrap it down your finger so that none of your skin is showing.
 That is what the spiral winder does inside the pipe.
 The edges of the lining material are often self-sealing, so it forms a water-tight bond as it is wound down the length of the pipe.
-Spiral-wound technology will be used for Zones 18 and 24.
+Spiral-wound technology was used for Zones 18 and 24 during the 2025 construction season.